C-NERD/clinical-notes/pages/Care received in History of presenting complaints.md

 - Care received at home
 - Care received in other medical institutes and time received in relation to onset of symptoms
-- Any relief of symptoms i
+- Any relief of symptoms due to care received in the above
+- Care received since refereed to current facility